BerriJ/sstudentt/README.rst

 |

 =======================================================
-An implementation of the skewed student-t distribution.
+A python implementation of the skewed student-t distribution.
 =======================================================

-This package implements the skewed student-t distribution parameterized as described in Wurtz et. al (2006) [1]_.
+This package implements the skewed student-t distribution in python.
+Parameterized as described in Wurtz et. al (2006) [1]_.
 An implementation in R is already existent [2]_.

 Features